MichaszJ/flap-sim/README.md

 # flap-sim
-Simulation of an airplane flap
+Simulates the movement of a fowler type airplane flap.
+Movement is determined by the required movement of the quarter-chord point.